Configure Google Workspace as an identity provider for Snowflake SSO

 git clone https://github.com/entechlog/developer-tools.git

 .
-For the purpose of demo, we don’t have to edit any variables
+For this demo, there’s no need to edit any variables

 cd developer-tools